Impact

 Risk and Exploitability

 The CVSS score of 4.8 classifies the issue as "Low" severity.
-The EPSS score is not available, and the vulnerability is not listed in CISA's KEV catalog, indicating a low likelihood of widespread exploitation.
+The EPSS score is 0.00014 (less than 1%), indicating a very low likelihood of exploitation, and the vulnerability is not listed in CISA's KEV catalog.
 An attacker must control a server that the client connects to, which is typically a remote operation.
 If the client is configured to communicate with untrusted or malicious servers, the risk escalates, but overall exploitation remains moderate and driven by the availability of a compromised server.

 OpenCVE Enrichment